garymendor/unstoppable-tides-wiki/bathroom-control-institute/inmate-life.md

 The inmates of BCI are young women of junior high and high school age, sentenced to a term in BCI by judges who select defendants with the right mental vulnerabilities to suffer from the humiliations of BCI life.
 It is not unheard of for BCI inmates to be innocent of the crimes of which they are accused, if they or their families lack the resources to defend them from these courts.

 An inmate at BCI can expect to be repeatedly forced to wet or soil herself, go for prolonged periods without being allowed to change her dirty panties, and be forced to perform humiliating chores to get those changes.
 The degradation is as much psychological as physical - inmates are taunted and mocked for their shameful accidents, treated as if they were willful little girls who aren't properly toilet trained and not trying very hard to be, and told that they don't deserve to have clean panties.
+They are also required to claim responsibility for all of their potty accidents, which they generally do not actually deserve.

 Every morning, at the start of the day, every inmate has to recite the BCI Motto:
 > Good girls can make it to the toilet when they need to pee.